 But why would so many people want to own a Rottweiler if they are truly dangerous?
 Is there more to this story?
 Let’s find out!

 Are Rottweilers Dangerous?

-However, there are other contributing factors beyond breed that must be factored in to get the most accurate picture, as the rest of this article will describe.
+However, other factors beyond breed must be factored in to get the most accurate picture, as the rest of this article will describe.

 Learn About Why Rottweilers Can Be Dangerous